The 5 Steps of a Highly Effective Video Production Workflow

 For instance, you need more creativity and soft skills in the pre-production stage.
 You need fantastic planning, people skills, and social media know-how in the distribution stage.
 By contrast, technical abilities and knowledge dominate the production and post-production stages.

-Pro tip: Even with all this expertise, project managers require tools to coordinate their teams.
+Pro tip: Even with all this expertise, project managers require tools and templates to coordinate their teams.
 You want to reduce lost time as much as possible, so instant video messages are a worthwhile alternative to e-mails and chatting software.

 Centralize Project Files